 Effective since 1 July 2014, the Superannuation Guarantee percentage increased to 9.5%, and is expected to rise to 12% by July 2025 under the Liberal government, rather than the original starting date of 2019, planned by the former ALP government and what was in place before the Liberals pushed back the starting date.

 Note: In short, the SG rate will now remain at 9.5% until 30 June 2021, and will increase to 12% by 1 July 2025.

 The Liberal government, in making a downward adjustment in how fast the SG rate will increase over time means that it will take 5 years longer for the SG rate to increase to 12% from the Liberals pre-election commitment, and 7 years longer than originally planned by the ALP .

 The Liberal government promised in the 2014 Federal Budget that the SG rate increase will stall for 3 years (from 1 July 2015), rising to 10% from 1 July 2018.
 The SG rate would then increase by 0.5% each year until it reached 12% by July 2022.
-What the Liberal government is now introducing is that the SG rate will stall from 1 July 2015 for 7 years (until 30 June 2021), and then increase by 0.5% each year following until SG reached 12% from 1 July 2025.
+What the Liberal government has now enacted is that the SG rate stalls from 1 July 2015 for 7 years (until 30 June 2021), and then increases by 0.5% each year following until the SG rate reaches 12% from 1 July 2025.

 Superannuation Guarantee entitlements

 |Financial year||New SG rates (%)||Old SG rates (%)|